William Congreve, The Way of the World

 test her suitors' literary taste in the course of generally discouraging

-Witwoud and Mirabell with lines by the Cavalier Poets, Sir John Suckling
+Witwoud and Mirabell with lines by the Cavalier poets, Sir John Suckling

-and Edward Waller (see samples of Suckling's work on pp. 1664-70 (1676-81
+and Edward Waller (see samples of Suckling's work in the Norton

-in the 8th edition) and the
+and the

 Waller poem she offers and Mirabell "caps" by completing the